junh-ki/docker_tutorial/README.md

 - Images: The blueprints of our application which form the basis of containers.
 An image can be downloaded with the docker pull command.
 (e.g., $ docker pull busybox)
+    - Base images: images that have no parent image, usually OS like images, such as ubuntu, busybox or debian.
+    - Child images: images that build on base images and add additional functionality.

+    - Official images: images that are officially maintained and supported by the folks at Docker.
+These are typically one word long.
+    In the list of images above, the python, ubuntu, busybox and hello-world images are official images.
+    - User images: images created and shared by users like you.
+    They build on base images and add additional functionality.
+    Typically, these are formatted as user/image-name.

 - Containers: Created from Docker images and run the actual application.
 We create a container using docker run. (e.g., $ docker run busybox)